-Bird Rides to go public via SPAC, at an implied value of $2.3B – TechCrunch
+Bird to go public via SPAC, at an implied value of $2.3B – TechCrunch

 Bird’s ride has been bumpy at times.
 In 2020, revenue dropped to $95 million, or 37% from the previous year.
 That year the company also laid off around 30% of its workforce — 406 people — for cost-saving reasons.
 The company may use this new access to cash to expand its European operations and pay off debt.

 Most importantly, the new injection of cash may help the company finally achieve profitability.
-It’s a rarity amongst scooter startups, who face notoriously high overhead.
+It’s a rarity amongst scooter startups, which face notoriously high overhead.

+“We plan to scale our platform to provide our low carbon transportation services to more people in more cities around the world, as well as create further operational efficiencies across our network,” a Bird spokesperson told TechCrunch.
+“We’re also planning to introduce additional form factors such as bikes to help replace more gas-powered car trips, which will open up another new revenue stream for us.”

 Special purpose acquisition companies, or SPACs, have become a popular route for going public amongst transportation startups.
 Already this year, scooter company Helbiz, which is based in Europe and the U.S., went public via SPAC in a merger with GreenVision Acquisition Corp.
-SPAC shell corporations allow companies to list on the NASDAQ without doing a traditional initial public offering.
+SPAC shell corporations allow companies to list on the Nasdaq without doing a traditional initial public offering.

+The story was updated to reflect the number of cities in which Bird operates, Bird’s comments and Apollo’s purchasing of Verizon Media Group, which owns TechCrunch.